ismayc/ismayc.github.io/teaching/soc301-f2016/slides/week01.md

 }
 ```

 - If everything installed correctly, you'll see this when you run the code again.
-If you don't get this, [send me an email](mailto:chester@pacificu.edu)
+If you don't get this, [send me an email](mailto:chester@pacificu.edu).

 ![Install Went Well]({{ site.baseurl }}/teaching/soc301-f2016/slides/install_pkg.gif)